clerk/clerk-sdk-python/README.md

 ## Request Authentication

-Use the [authenticate_request](https://github.com/clerk/clerk-sdk-python/blob/main/src/clerk_backend_api/jwks_helpers/authenticaterequest.py) method to authenticate a request from your app's frontend (when using a Clerk frontend SDK) to a Python backend (Django, Flask, and other Python web frameworks).
+Use the client's `authenticate_request` method to authenticate a request from your app's frontend (when using a Clerk frontend SDK) to a Python backend (Django, Flask, and other Python web frameworks).
 For example the following utility function checks if the user is effectively signed in:

 ```python
 import os